fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ```

-If we modify _allPersons_ to do a join query because it sometimes causes n+1 problem, it becomes heavier when we don't need the information on related persons.
-By using the [fourth parameter](https://www.apollographql.com/docs/apollo-server/data/resolvers/#resolver-arguments) of resolver functions we could optimize the query even further.
-The fourth parameter can be used to inspect the query itself, so we could do the join query only in cases with predicted threat for n+1 problem.
+If we modify _allPersons_ to do a join query because it sometimes causes an n+1 problem, it becomes heavier when we don't need the information on related persons.
+By using the [fourth parameter](https://www.apollographql.com/docs/apollo-server/data/resolvers/#resolver-arguments) of resolver functions, we could optimize the query even further.
+The fourth parameter can be used to inspect the query itself, so we could do the join query only in cases with a predicted threat of n+1 problems.
 However, we should not jump into this level of optimization before we are sure it's worth it.

 [In the words of Donald Knuth](https://en.wikiquote.org/wiki/Donald_Knuth):